raznahan/LinkSnip/README.md

 # URL Shortener Application

-A modern, full-stack URL shortener application that allows users to create shortened URLs and manage their links.
+A shortener application that allows users to create shortened URLs and manage their links.

 ![URL Shortener Demo](./assets/demo.png)
-*Screenshot placeholder: Add a main dashboard or homepage screenshot*

 ## Features